In this section

 The Department of Nutrition and Food Services at the Royal Children's Hospital in Melbourne began a Certificate in Paediatric Nutrition and Dietetics in 1997.
 This highly regarded course is exclusively for qualified dietitians, with the course content targeted to meet the training needs and learning outcomes for Paediatric Dietitians.

 Successful completion of Unit 1 is required to proceed to Unit 2.
+However, Dietitian's with 3+ years experience in paediatric dietetics may apply to complete Unit 2 only if preferred.

 course will run within a financial year i.e. July